github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-a-minimum-specification-for-codespace-machines.md

 ---
 title: Setting a minimum specification for codespace machines
 shortTitle: Set a minimum machine spec
-intro: 'You can avoid under-resourced machine types being used for {% data variables.product.prodname_codespaces %} for your repository.'
+intro: 'You can avoid under-resourced machine types being used for {% data variables.product.prodname_github_codespaces %} for your repository.'
 permissions: People with write permissions to a repository can create or edit the codespace configuration.
 versions:
   fpt: '*'